S-Gaballah/react-redux-meteor/readme.md

 ## pre-request

-before you start this you need to install [meteor](https://www.meteor.com/install)
+before you start you need to install [meteor](https://www.meteor.com/install)